-- · Feedback from the students, industry people, academic experts and alumni. - · Feedback from the departmental faculty - · Benchmarking the syllabus with other universities - · Discussion during the board of members (BoM) meetings

-(a) Faculty or curriculum as well as teaching -learning-evaluation?
+- · Feedback from the students, industry people, academic experts and alumni. - · Feedback from the departmental faculty - Benchmarking the syllabus with other universities - Discussion during the board of members (BoM) meetings - 42.
+Does the department obtain feedback from - (a) Faculty or curriculum as well as teaching -learning-evaluation?
 If yes, how does the department utilize the feedback?